Dominion of India

 The Dominion of India, officially the Union of India, was an independent dominion in the British Commonwealth of Nations existing between 15 August 1947 and 26 January 1950.
 Until its independence, India had been ruled as an informal empire by the United Kingdom.
-The empire, also called the British Raj and sometimes the British Indian Empire, consisted of regions, collectively called British India, that were directly administered by the British Crown, and regions, called the princely states, that were ruled by Indian princes under a system of paramountcy.
+The empire, also called the British Raj and sometimes the British Indian Empire, consisted of regions, collectively called British India, that were directly administered by the British government, and regions, called the princely states, that were ruled by Indian rulers under a system of paramountcy, in favour of the British.
 The Dominion of India was formalised by the passage of the Indian Independence Act 1947, which also formalised an independent Dominion of Pakistan—comprising the regions of British India that are today Pakistan and Bangladesh.
-The Dominion of India remained "India" in common parlance but was geographically reduced.
-Under the Act, the British government relinquished all responsibility for administering its former territories.
+The Dominion of India remained "India" in common parlance but was geographically reduced by the lands that went to Pakistan, as a separate dominion.
+Under the Act, the King remained the monarch of India but the British government relinquished all responsibility for administering its former territories.
 The government also revoked its treaty rights with the rulers of the princely states and advised them to join in a political union with India or Pakistan.
-Accordingly, the British monarch's regional title, "Emperor of India," was abandoned.
+Accordingly, one of the British monarch's regnal titles, "Emperor of India," was abandoned.

 The Dominion of India came into existence on the partition of India and was beset by religious violence.
 Its creation had been preceded by a pioneering and influential anti-colonial nationalist movement which became a major factor in ending the British Raj.
 A new government was formed led by Jawaharlal Nehru as prime minister, and Vallabhbhai Patel as deputy prime minister, both members of the Indian National Congress.
-Lord Mountbatten, the last Viceroy, stayed on until June 1948 as independent India's first governor-general.
+Lord Mountbatten, the last Viceroy, stayed on until June 1948 as independent India's first governor-general; he was replaced by C. Rajagopalachari.

-The religious violence was soon stemmed in good part by the efforts of Mahatma Gandhi, but not before resentment of him grew among some Hindus, eventually costing him his life.
+The religious violence was soon stemmed in good part by the efforts of Mahatma Gandhi, but not before resentment of him grew among Hindu fundamentalists, eventually costing him his life.
 To Patel fell the responsibility for integrating the princely states of the British Indian Empire into the new India.
 Lasting through the remainder of 1947 and the better part of 1948, integration was accomplished by the means of inducements, and on occasion threats.
 It went smoothly except in the instances of Junagadh State, Hyderabad State, and, especially, Kashmir and Jammu, the last leading to a war between India and Pakistan and to a dispute that has lasted until today.
 During this time, the new constitution of the Republic of India was drafted.
-It was based in large part on the Government of India Act, 1935, the last constitution of British India, but also reflected some elements in the Constitution of the United States and the Constitution of Ireland.
-The new constitution disavowed some aspects of India's ages-old past by abolishing untouchability and derecognising caste distinctions.
+It was based in large part on the Government of India Act 1935, the last constitution of British India, but also reflected some elements in the Constitution of the United States and the Constitution of Ireland.
+The new constitution disavowed some aspects of India's past by abolishing untouchability and derecognising caste distinctions.